hyprj/pomodoro/README.md

 - persistent data with local storage
 - dark mode
 - customizable app settings
+- user can add tasks and track them

 ### Things I want to add in nearest future